Crypto-Neko/learning-rust/README.md

 To accomplish this, I've had ChatGPT generate an extensive list of challenges for me.
 Some of them are fairly simple, but I'm going to do them anyway as I think getting some short, quick bursts of practice at the beginning can be helpful.
 I should have all of these done in a week or so and then I can get started on NyaaCrypt.

+Here are the challenges as generated exactly by ChatGPT.
+I may change them slightly in the future if they're not optimal for some reason.

 ### Basic Challenges

 1. **Hello World**: